computations/lagrange-ng/README.md

 - `mrca`: Specify an interior node by a list of tips.
 The node specified is the MRCA of those tips.
 For example, when using the tree `(a,(b, c)1)2`, `mrca foo = b c` will refer to node `1`, and `mrca bar = a c` will refer to node `2`.
   Use this option to specify interior nodes for other options.
 - `fossil`: Specify constraints on inner nodes.
-There are currently fourdifferent modes supported:
+There are currently four different modes supported:
   - `include`: Constrain a node to contain at least the areas specified.
 For example, `fossil include foo = 011` will constrain the node `foo` (specified with `mrca`) to the distributions `111` and `011`.